 OSS Feature Decision Tree

-I often get asked why a certain feature request doesn't make it into React Query.
-It's not an easy decision, but we have to somehow take it.
+I often get asked why a certain feature request doesn’t make it into React Query (opens in a new window).
+It’s not an easy decision, but we have to somehow take it.
 Otherwise, we would just be adding more and more features to the lib that serve niche use-cases.

-Before we go into detail about the decision tree I'm personally taking when deciding if a feature should make it or not, we have to be aware that not all libraries are equal.
-At least for the things I'm maintaining, I've found two different categories (ok, I only maintain two libraries, so it's quite possible there could be more ๐Ÿ˜…).
-Let's call them modular and holistic libraries (I've just made that up, not sure if it makes any sense).
+Before we go into detail about the decision tree I’m personally taking when deciding if a feature should make it or not, we have to be aware that not all libraries are equal.
+At least for the things I’m maintaining, I’ve found two different categories (ok, I only maintain two libraries, so it’s quite possible there could be more 😅).
+Let’s call them modular and holistic libraries (I’ve just made that up, not sure if it makes any sense).

 Modular libraries are libraries that are designed to have separate exports that are used entirely on their own.
-The library I'm maintaining that follows such a pattern is Remeda.
-Remeda is a TypeScript-first util library - think lodash meets ramda with great types.
+The library I’m maintaining that follows such a pattern is Remeda (opens in a new window).
+Remeda is a TypeScript-first util library - think lodash (opens in a new window) meets ramda (opens in a new window) with great types.

 With modular libraries, I’m not too concerned about adding more features, mainly because each export is designed to be used on it’s own.
 As a user, in terms of bundle size, you “pay-as-you-go”.